joncamfield/joncamfield.com/_posts/2022-11-08-on-mastodon.md

 ---
 excerpt: "Mastodon is not a drop-in twitter replacement.
-It shouldn' be, and there is also such a vast opportunity in this moment."
+It shouldn't be, and there is also such a vast opportunity in this moment."
 categories:
 - human rights
 - web 2.0 and f/loss